grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** So you mean it is just needed to represent some kind of XML or JSON that is sent to the application?

 **Johnny:** Yes, you could say that.
-The reason people typically place `Dto` in these names is because these data structures are special - they represent an outside contract and cannot be freely modified like other objects.
+The reason people typically place `Dto` in these names is to communicate that these data structures are special - they represent an outside contract and cannot be freely modified like other objects.

 **Benjamin:** Does it mean that I can't touch them?

 **Johnny:** It means that if you did touch them, you'd have to make sure they are still correctly mapped from outside data, like JSON or XML.

-**Benjamin:** Cool, and what about the ID?
+**Benjamin:** So I'd better not mess with them.
+Cool, and what about the ID?

 **Johnny:** It represents a train.
-The client application will know these IDs and someone has slaready written the part for retrieving them.
+The client application that uses the backend that we'll write will understand these IDs use them to communicate with us.

 **Benjamin:** Cool, what's next?

 **Johnny:** The client tells us how many seats we need to reserve, but doesn't tell us where.
 This is why there's only a `seatCount` parameter.
-We are the ones who determine which steas to pick.
+We are the ones who determine which seats to pick.

 **Benjamin:** So if a couple wants to reserve two steas, they can be in different coaches?